 We must make subjective judgments in determining the independent cash flows that can be related to specific asset groupings.
 In addition, we must make subjective judgments regarding the remaining useful lives of assets with finite useful lives.
 When we determine that the useful life of an asset is shorter than we had originally estimated, we accelerate the rate of amortization over the assets' new, remaining useful life.
-We evaluated the remaining useful lives of our intangible assets with finite lives in the fourth quarter of 2016 and determined no material adjustments to the remaining lives were required.
+We evaluated the remaining useful lives of our intangible assets with finite lives and determined no material adjustments to the remaining lives were required.

 Book-of-Business Transfers-We have entered into several agreements with a broker partner, whereby the partner transferred certain of its existing Medicare plan members to us as the broker of record on the underlying policies.
 The first of these book-of-business transfers occurred in November 2010 and the most recent in June 2012.
 Total consideration for these books-of-business amounted to \$13.9 million.
-Consideration for these books-of-business is included in Prepaid Expenses and Other Current Assets and in Other Assets in the accompanying Consolidated Balance Sheets.
-The consideration, which was based on the discounted commissions expected to be received over the remaining life of each transferred Medicare plan member, is being amortized to cost of revenue in the Consolidated Statements of Comprehensive Loss and is presented as

-Amortization of Book-of-Business Consideration in the Consolidated Statements of Cash Flows as we recognize commission revenue related to the transferred Medicare plan members.
+Consideration for these books-of-business is included in prepaid expenses and other current assets and in other assets in the accompanying Consolidated Balance Sheets.
+The consideration, which was based on the discounted commissions expected to be received over the remaining life of each transferred Medicare plan member, is being amortized to cost of revenue in the Consolidated Statements of Comprehensive Loss and is presented as amortization of book-of-business consideration in the Consolidated Statements of revenue related to the transferred Medicare plan members.
 The amount of consideration we amortize to cost of revenue each quarter is proportional to the amount of commission revenue we recognize on the underlying policies each quarter in relation to the total amount of remaining commission revenue expected to be recognized.
-Amortization expense recorded to Cost of

-Revenue for these books-of-business for the years ended December 31, 2014, 2015 and 2016 totaled \$2.0 million, \$2.0 million and \$1.6 million, respectively.
+Amortization expense recorded to cost of revenue for these books-of-business for the years ended December 31, 2015, 2016 and 2017 totaled \$2.0 million, \$1.6 million and \$1.2 million, respectively.